-- 1. Select Actions > View saved searches....
+- 1. To the right of the Search box, select Actions > View saved searches....
 A label with the saved search name is added under the Search box. - 2.
 Click the saved search name.
 The breadcrumbs and full query if displayed are updated to reflect the saved search, and the search results are refreshed immediately.